colinnewell/pcap2har-go/README.md

 would go wrong.
 Also I'm not really checking for dropped packets.
 The library I'm using is paying attention to things like that, so it might be that all we do is not include those conversations in the output.
-The library takes timestamps and uses them to help construct packet captures, but doesn't provide that info when it has joined them up.

 We're also loading all this data into memory before outputting it to json.